leandrotiburske/nextflow_studies/README.md

 ## Introduction

-Nextflow is an open-source programming language designed to create reproducible and scalable workflows.
+Nextflow is a free open-source programming language designed to create reproducible and scalable workflows!
 Is is vastly used to orchestrate [bioinformatics](https://www.youtube.com/watch?v=W-Ov2cUaYQY) pipelines.

-> [!ALERT]
+> [!WARNING]
-> The contents in this repository are based on official Nextflow tutorials and do not replace them.
+> The contents in this repository are based on official [Nextflow tutorials](https://training.nextflow.io/basic_training/) and do not replace them.

 ## Installation